 By adopting a resident sea turtle, you support the care and feeding of Morgan and help fund our conservation and research that Gumbo Limbo implements out to protect and restore our sea turtle population.

 Morgan is a female juvenile green sea turtle admitted into our Sea Turtle Rehabilitation Facility on October 12, 2014.
-Morgan was found floating near the 707 Bridge in Stuart, Florida, sustaining injuries indicating a boat strike.
-The boat strike left Morgan with permanent paralysis of her rear flippers and buoyancy, keeping her from being able to dive for food or shelter.
+Morgan was found floating in Intracoastal waters in Stuart, Florida, sustaining injuries from a boat strike.
+This left Morgan with permanent partial paralysis of her rear flippers and buoyancy issues, keeping her from being able to dive for food or shelter.
 These injuries will require her to live out the rest of her life under human care.
-Morgan will remain at Gumbo Limbo for the time being until the Florida Wildlife Commission and Gumbo Limbo can find a permanent home for her.
+Morgan will remain at Gumbo Limbo as long as our aquariums can provide her with a suitable home.